MicrosoftDocs/dynamics-365-supply-chain-insights/articles/set-up.md

 After you receive an email invitation to join Supply Chain Insights as a user, follow these steps to get started.

-1. Go to [sci.dynamics.com](https://sci.dynamics.com/), and follow the prompts to create and/or provision your Azure AD tenant.
+1. Use the link provided in your email or go to [sci.dynamics.com](https://sci.dynamics.com/).
+Follow the prompts to create and/or provision your Azure AD tenant.
+1. Choose where your data will be stored.
+Data can be stored only in the United States for the public preview release, but there are plans to expand the list.
+1. Enter a company name and a team name.
+The combination must be unique.
-1. Accept the request for access to your location.
+1. Once your tenant is provisioned, accept the request for access to your location.
 This access will be used to offer better suggestions as you search for locations in the next two steps.
 1. Search for and select your company location.
-1. Search for and select your vendor locations.
+1. Search for and select your vendor and customer locations.
+You can enter multiple locations.
 1. Select **Get Started**.
 1. Follow these steps to provide additional information to Supply Chain Insights.
 This information will help the application deliver accurate insights to you.